-The government provided additional funding for academic years 2013-14 and 2014-15 and it has been confirmed that this will continue into 2016–17.
+The government has provided additional funding for Primary Schools since 2013-14, and it has been confirmed that this will continue into 2018–19.
 The funding is allocated to improve provision of physical education (PE) and sport in primary schools.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – is allocated to primary school Headteachers.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.